Oklahoma State had to work hard for its few opportunities Thursday night.

-The No. 7-ranked Cowboys managed but five hits and never advanced a runner past second base, handcuffed by Texas pitching throughout in a 3-0 loss in the Big 12 Tournament at Chickasaw Bricktown Ballpark.
+The No. 7-ranked Cowboys managed but five hits and never advanced a runner past second base, handcuffed by Texas pitching throughout in a 3-0 loss in the Big 12 Tournament at ChickasawBallpark.

-The 19th-ranked Longhorns, improving to 38-16, stacked two of their best arms against the Cowboys.
+The 19Longhorns, improving to 38-16, stacked two of their best arms against the Cowboys.
 Starter Dillon Peters went five innings, allowing four hits, before giving way to Parker French, who finished with four innings of one-hit relief.

 That tandem filled the Nos.
 1 and 2 starting slots against OSU for their regular-season series in Austin.

 “So we faced two high-end pitchers,”said.
 “They played excellent defense and did enough on offense to get the win.